fo76utils/fo76utils/doc/render.md

   * 128: Disable built-in exclude patterns for effect meshes.
   * 256: Disable the use of effect materials.
   * 512: Disable the use of object bounds data (OBND) for the purpose of testing if an object is visible.
+  * 1024: Disable reordering objects, ensures deterministic output at the cost of worse threading performance.
 * **-watermask BOOL**: Render water mask, non-water surfaces are made transparent or black.

 Values in hexadecimal format (prefixed with 0x) are accepted by **-w** and **-rq**.